gouthamkrishna404/Credit-Risk-Prediction/README.md

 ## Accessing the Application

-This is hosted on Streamlit Cloud.
+This is hosted on Hugging Face Spaces.
 You can access the live dashboard using the link below to test predictions on real-time data:

 **Live App:** [Access live dashboard](https://huggingface.co/spaces/gouthamkrishna404/credit-risk-prediction)